stereolabs/zed-hub-examples/tutorials/tutorial_02_live_stream_and_recording/README.md

         // Insert custom code here

-        // Always refresh IoT at the end of the grab loop IoTCloud::refresh();
+        // Always update IoT at the end of the grab loop HubClient::update();
     }
 ```